cggallant/WebAssembly-in-Action/updated-code/README.md

 Then, run the following command to start up the web server and map a local port, 5000 in this example, to port 8080 in the container:
   **docker run -it --rm -p 5000:8080 -v "D:\WebAssembly-in-Action:/usr/src/myapp" -w /usr/src/myapp python:latest python wasm-server.py**

-  If you use PowerShell, the **D:\WebAssembly-in-Action** portion of the path can be replaced with $\lbracepwd\rbrace. $\lbracepwd\rbrace is a PowerShell object holding the full path of the current directory.
+  If you use PowerShell, the **D:\WebAssembly-in-Action** portion of the path can be replaced with $\lbrace pwd \rbrace. $\lbrace pwd \rbrace is a PowerShell object holding the full path of the current directory.

 Once that's running, you just need to specify the relative path to the file you want to run.
 For example *(%20 where there are spaces)*: **http://localhost:5000/updated-code/Chapter%203/3.4%20html_template/html_template.html**